How does the word “accountability” make you feel — honestly?

 - Friends or family: By asking a friend or loved one to be your accountability partner, you can stay accountable to your goals by spurring one another to success.

 - Life coaching: For personal goals, hiring a life coach is one of the best ways to stay accountable.
-Not only can a coach support you in getting clarity and moving through obstacles, but you’ll be forced to give a report to someone about your progress.
+Not only can a coach support you in getting clarity and moving through obstacles, but you’ll be forced to report to someone about your progress.
 This is ideal external accountability.

 - Executive coaching: If you’re a leader, you’re likely the person your colleagues and team members come to for accountability and guidance.
-By working with an executive coach, you can improve your own actions and offer better guidance to others.
+By working with an executive coach, you can improve your actions and offer better guidance to others.

 The Bottom Line

 You can’t accomplish any goal if you don’t hold yourself accountable for taking action on it.

 Establishing structures of accountability upfront will make it much easier for you to achieve your goal later.
 Looking for some support in achieving your goals and staying accountable to them in 2024?
 Learn about Arootah’s coaching program and discover how you can get started today.